albertodonato/query-exporter/README.rst

   (e.g. ``$CONNECTION_STRING``) by setting ``dsn`` to::

     env:CONNECTION_STRING

+``connect-sql``:
+  An optional list of queries to run right after database connection.
+This can be used to set up connection-wise parameters and configurations.

 ``keep-connected``:
   whether to keep the connection open for the database between queries, or